Freemasonry in Costa Rica: History

-José Basileo Acuña Zeledón founded in 1919 the first Mixed Masonic Lodge (that is, that admits women and men) called Lodge Saint Germain No 621, originally belonging to Le Droit Humain based in Paris, France, 9 however, since 2002 Most mixed lodges adhere to the Eastern Order of International Co-Freemasonry based in Adhyar India.
+José Basileo Acuña Zeledón founded the first Mixed Masonic Lodge in 1919, called the Lodge Saint Germain No 621, originally belonging to Le Droit Humain based in Paris, France.
+However, since 2002, most mixed lodges adhere to the Eastern Order of International Co-Freemasonry based in Adhyar, India.

 Lebanese and Syrian immigration would have an important role in Costa Rican Freemasonry.
-Many of these immigrants would join masonic lodges and two would become Grand Masters, the first the Lebanese businessman Bejos Yamuni Abdalá who held the post of Venerable Master of the Grand Lodge between 1949 and 1950, and his son.10 Yamuni emigrated along with his parents and brothers arriving in the country in 1901 and prospering as merchants.
-His family was Maronite Christian and Yamuni, who acquired Costa Rican citizenship in 1912 married Costa Ricna-born of Syrian descent Mercedes Tabush in 1914.
-Yamuni entered the Freemasonry on July 5, 1905 in the Regeneration Lodge of San Jose, then moved to the Freedom Lodge of San José in 1910, the Hermes Lodge of the same place in 1927 and the Wonder Lodge of Alajuela in 1940 he would build his own Masonic Temple in 1943 under the aegis of Yamuni who was Venerable Master.10 All the previous lodges based on the Scottish Rite.
-In 1950 Yamuni inresó to the Lodge The Light of Anglo-Saxon Protestants and English-speaking who used the York Rite.10 Both Bejos and his son were part of the Philosophical Chambers, being elected Grand Treasurer, Lieutenant and Grand Master.
+Many of these immigrants would join Masonic lodges and two would become Grand Masters: the Lebanese businessman Bejos Yamuni Abdalá, who held the post of Venerable Master of the Grand Lodge between 1949 and 1950, and his son, Yamuni, who emigrated to the country in 1901, along with his parents and brothers, who were prospering as merchants.
+His family was Maronite Christian and Yamuni, who acquired Costa Rican citizenship in 1912 married the Costa Rica-born, of Syrian descent, Mercedes Tabush in 1914.
+Yamuni entered Freemasonry on July 5, 1905, in the Regeneration Lodge of San Jose, then moved to the Freedom Lodge of San José in 1910, the Hermes Lodge of San José in 1927 and the Wonder Lodge of Alajuela in 1940.
+In 1943, he would built his own Masonic Temple, under the aegis of Yamuni, who was Venerable Master.
+All the previous lodges were based on the Scottish Rite.
+In 1950, Yamuni entered the Lodge The Light of Anglo-Saxon Protestants and English-speaking, who used the York Rite.
+Both Bejos and his son were part of the Philosophical Chambers, being elected Grand Treasurer, Lieutenant and Grand Master.